TWan777/side/spec/cca/core/04-request-semantics/README.md

+# Request

+Request is an abstract of CCA that defines a specific transaction to be interact with CCA on remote chain.

+## Definition

+ - **Inbound Transaction** : A transaction initiated by users that involves interaction with the Cross Chain Account (CCA) on a remote blockchain.
+ - **Outbound Transaction**: A transaction initiated based on users' IntentRequest on the controller chain.
+This request involves the TSS network for signing and execution on the remote chain.

+## Life Scope

+**Life Scope of Inbound Transaction:**
+1. **Registered:** The IntentRequest is registered on the controller chain.
+2. **Executed:** The transaction has been executed on the remote chain, and the result is synced to the controller chain by a relayer.
+3. **Confirmed:** The transaction has passed validation by the light client on the controller chain.
+4. **Finalized:** The transaction has been finalized on the controller chain.
+5. **Expired:** An IntentRequest that hasn't received the corresponding inbound transaction within a fixed window.

+**Life Scope of Outbound Transaction:**
+1. **Initiated:** A SigningRequest is created by a transaction on the controller chain.
+2. **Signed:** The transaction has been signed by the TSS network.
+3. **Broadcasted:** The transaction has been written to a relay queue for broadcasting.
+4. **Executed:** The transaction has been executed on the remote chain, and the result is synced to the controller chain by a relayer.
+5. **Confirmed:** The transaction has passed validation by the light client on the controller chain.
+6. **Finalized:** The transaction has been finalized on the controller chain.

+## Data Structure

 To prevent replay attacks, the states of both `IntentRequest` and `SigningRequest` transactions must be stored on the controller chain.

 ```ts